Sleepyhead set to go ahead as appellants resolve issues - NZ Herald

-The proposed $1.2 billion Sleepyhead Estate housing and manufacturing development at Ohinewai looks set to become a reality soon with appellants to the Environment Court resolving their issues ahead of a court date.
+The proposed $1.2 billion Sleepyhead Estate housing and manufacturing development at Ohinewai looks set for lift off soon with appellants to the Environment Court resolving their issues ahead of a court date.

 Waikato District mayor Allan Sanson who has shepherded the proposal by the Sleepyhead bedmaker brand's Turner family through several years of red tape, told the Herald all outstanding matters had been resolved in pre-hearing talks.